tomaszzarzeczny/Investor/README.md

    - *Productivity Growth*: Improvements in productivity can drive demand for commercial real estate, positively impacting REITs.
    - *Debt Levels*: High levels of debt in the real estate sector can increase vulnerability to economic downturns and interest rate hikes.
    - *Global Trade State*: International real estate markets may be influenced by global trade conditions, particularly in areas with high foreign investment.
+   - *Unemployment*: Low unemployment can support demand for residential and commercial properties, benefiting REITs.
    - *Monetary Policy*: Accommodative monetary policy can support real estate by keeping borrowing costs low, while tight monetary policy may increase financing costs and reduce demand.

 3. **Precious Metals**: